 Jemima converted to Islam, a few months before her wedding, citing the writings of Charles le Gai Eaton, Muhammad Asad and Alija Izetbegović as her influences.
-She then relocated herself, after her marriage, Khan’s hometown in Lahore (Pakistan).
+She then relocated, after her marriage, to Khan’s hometown in Lahore (Pakistan).
 She started wearing traditional Pakistani clothes, as well as learning and speaking in Urdu; where she over-conformed in her eagerness to be admitted into the much different, new to her, culture of Pakistan.
 She even over-conformed in her eagerness to be accepted into the “new and radically different culture” of Pakistan.
-Later on, Jemima went back from Lahore to live in London as it was “difficult for her to adapt to the political life of Imran Khan in Pakistan”; they had parted in 2005.
+Later on, Jemima went back from Lahore to live in London as it was “difficult for her to adapt to the political life of Imran Khan in Pakistan”; they parted in 2005.
 Despite being separated, Jemina wrote on a social media platform:

 Mr Khan appears to have maintained a cordial relationship with his ex-wife Jemima.

-The tale of Imran Khan’s triumph, will in no time become a motivational tale for youngsters in Pakistan; giving them courage, impulse and hope by learning that politics and premierships is not only for feudal rulers or veteran politicians but also for those who persist and do not surrender to the pressure, like a soldier:
+The tale of Imran Khan’s triumph, will in no time become a motivational tale for youngsters in Pakistan; giving them courage, impulse and hope by learning that politics and premierships are not only for feudal rulers or veteran politicians but also for those who persist and do not surrender to the pressure, like a soldier:

 Pakistan has seen 11 general elections to date and corruption has been a significant issue in each one of them.

-Leaders have lost power due to their corruption issues; a recent example is a recent prime minister Nawaz Sharif, who had to reluctantly step down as prime minister, together with his family members, after his name appeared in the Panama Papers scandal.His nationwide campaigns against dynastic politics, corruption in Pakistan together with a promise to raise a whole new class of “clean” politicians, has gathered an ever-increasing number of supporters nationwide and abroad.
+Leaders have lost power due to their corruption issues; a recent example is a recent prime minister Nawaz Sharif, who had to reluctantly step down as prime minister, together with his family members, after his name appeared in the Panama Papers scandal.His nationwide campaigns against dynastic politics, and corruption in Pakistan together with a promise to raise a whole new class of “clean” politicians, have gathered an ever-increasing number of supporters nationwide and abroad.

-Mr Khan, having dominated the election, has partnered with several smaller parties to form a majority in the parliament; this was after he vowed not to ally with the larger politically corrupt parties to become prime minister.On 1st August, the British High Commissioner in Pakistan, Thomas Drew, had congratulated Imran Khan on winning of elections by his party and said that the British government was ready for full cooperation with his government; furthermore, he said that the British government would help Pakistan government promote education in the country.
+Mr Khan, having dominated the election, has partnered with several smaller parties to form a majority in the parliament; this was after he vowed not to ally with the larger politically corrupt parties to become prime minister.On 1st August, the British High Commissioner in Pakistan, Thomas Drew, congratulated Imran Khan on winning of elections and said that the British government was ready for full cooperation with his government; furthermore, he said that the British government would help the Pakistan government promote education in the country.

 It is indeed heartening to note a new party under new leadership has emerged breaking old feudalistic tentacles and dynasty politics in Pakistan.
-Imran Khan founded the party in 1996 and step by step progressed in the last 22 years and reached the present stage.
+Imran Khan founded the party in 1996 and step by step progressed over the last 22 years and reached the present stage.
 The youth force was and is his mainstay.

 What are the clinical waste and waste removal, clinical hoses?

-Clinical waste consists of medical waste that could pose a threat to public health unless adequately disposed of.
+The clinical waste consists of medical waste that could pose a threat to public health unless adequately disposed of.
 It is a category of hazardous waste, that has to be collected under tightly controlled conditions and disposed of by incineration.
 Strict government regulations legally enforce the process.

 How can we help you remove your clinical waste?

 Masterflex manufactures a range of durable hard wearing hoses, including clinical hoses, that is useful for the incineration process.
-If you are in the incineration industry and have requirements for flexible hose and ducting, we will be happy to hear from you.
+If you are in the incineration industry and have requirements for flexible hoses and ducting, we will be happy to hear from you.

 Units G – H, Prince of Wales Business Park, Vulcan Street, Oldham, OL1 4ER